Background of Whole Language Method

 Objectives of Whole Language Method

-The main objectives of Whole Language Method is to involve real and practical instruction for teaching reading and writing in the classroom.
+The main objective of Whole Language Method is to involve real and practical instruction for teaching reading and writing in the classroom.
 Student should read real and authentic literature rather than specially prepared lesson and exercises.
 It also focuses on natural and real events rather than fabricated stories of fairies and heroes that never happen in real life.
 It primarily aims on student-centered learning.

 Learner’s Activities in Whole Language Method

-• Students read authentic literature rather specific academic syllabus
+- Students read authentic literature rather specific academic syllabus

-• Students write on natural events that happen in real life.
+- Students write on natural events that happen in real life.

-• Learners read real text of literature according to their own interest.
+- Learners read real text of literature according to their own interest.

-• Students read a piece of literature for the sake of comprehension.
+- Students read a piece of literature for the sake of comprehension.

-• Writing for a real audience and not simply to practice writing skills
+- writing for a real audience and not simply to practice writing skills

-• Students write at their own instead of teachers’ instruction.
+- Students write at their own instead of teachers’ instruction.

-• Learners learn to integrate reading, writing, listening and speaking skills.
+- Learners learn to integrate reading, writing, listening and speaking skills.

-• Sometime students write a text in partnership in different groups in a class.
+- Sometime students write a text in partnership in different groups in a class.

 Role of the Teacher